Description

 References

-LOAD DATAstatement, see Import data by using the LOAD DATA statement. - For more bypass import examples of the
+LOAD DATAstatement, see Import data by using the LOAD DATA statement. - For more information about direct load by using the